Radio and Telly

 • If your TV card has a composite-video or S-Video socket, you could get a suitable adaptor to connect the Freeview box's SCART output directly to this instead.

-If you're looking to get Sky Digital on your PC, there are two options open to you:
+Satellite TV on a PC If you’re looking to get Sky Digital or free-to-view satellite TV on your PC, there are three main options:

-• coax aerial leadConnecting via your Sky Digibox - This is the easiest and cheapest - you need to run an aerial lead (coax) from the RF output socket of your Sky Digibox, to the input aerial socket on a standard analogue PC TV card or USB TV adapter.
-This way, you can watch and record whatever channel the Digibox is tuned into.
-You need to use the PC card's software to "tune in" to the TV channel that your Digibox uses (the 'modulated' RF output channel).
-Note that the 'Freeview only' PCI/USB devices won't be suitable for use with an RF signal generated from a Sky box - look for an analogue (normal TV) card or box, or better still, a card that copes with both Freeview and analogue, such as the HVR1100.
-You can also connect to a PC TV card that has an S-Video input socket (you'll a SCART-to-Svideo cable for this)
+• Sky LogoConnecting via your Sky Digibox – This is the easiest and cheapest – you need to run an aerial lead (coax) from the RF output socket of your Sky Digibox, to the input aerial socket on a standard analogue or hybrid PC TV card or USB TV adapter.
+This will allow you to watch and record whatever channel the Digibox is tuned into.
+See our Satellite TV on a PC page for more.

-If you're looking to watch cable TV (from Virgin Media) on your PC, then you'll need to connect a modulated RF feed from your cable box into the co-ax TV aerial input of an analogue PC card/box.
-How you connect depends on whether your box has a built-in modulator or not.
+Cable TV on a PC?
+Virgin Media LogoIf you want to watch Virgin Media on your PC, then you’ll need to connect a modulated RF (aerial) feed from your Virgin Media box into the co-ax TV aerial input of an analogue PC card or USB stick.How you connect depends on whether your cable TV box has a built-in modulator or not.
 Here are the options for connecting a cable box:

-• If the cable TV box has a modulated output (check the manual, or onscreen menu for RF output settings) - it should be a case of connecting the co-ax cable from the box into the co-ax aerial socket on your TV card, and then using the PC to perform a channel search to find the output of the cable box.
+• If the cable TV box has a modulated output (check the manual, or on-screen menu for RF output settings) – it should be a case of connecting the co-ax cable from the box into the co-ax aerial socket on your TV card, and then using the PC to perform a channel search to find the output of the cable box.

-• If your box doesn't have a modulator and your TV card only has an RF socket, you could connect via a video recorder using the SCART socket, and then use the video recorder's modulator to feed the TV card aerial.
-If that's not an option, an RF modulator box will convert a SCART output to a modulated UHF feed that can be connected to the TV card.
+• If your box doesn’t have a modulator and your TV card only has an RF socket, you could connect via a video recorder using the SCART socket, and then use the video recorder’s modulator to feed the TV card aerial.
+If that’s not an option, get an RF modulator box will convert a SCART output to a modulated UHF feed that can be connected to the TV card.

+BT Vision on a PC?
 BT Vision offers on-demand TV via BT Broadband and a special set-top box.
-If you're looking to watch the output of your BT Vision V-box on your PC, then you'll need a PC TV Card or USB TV receiver that's capable of getting an analogue signal.
+If you’re looking to watch the output of your BT Vision+ box on your PC, then you’ll need a PC TV Card or USB TV receiver that’s capable of getting an analogue signal.coax aerial lead You need to connect an aerial lead from the RF out socket on the BT Vision+ box into the co-ax TV aerial input of your analogue PC card/box.
+Then using the PC to perform a channel search to find the output of the Vision box.

-This means that, to watch TopUp on a PC, you'll need to connect a Freeview box with a suitable Top-Up TV card slot - see our advice on connecting a Freeview box to your PC
+What about Top Up TV?
+Top-Up TV used to offer a subscription service that allowed you to get extra channels.
+On a PC, you could use a USB Digital TV smartcard reader from Nebula Electronics to get extra channels, but Top Up TV no longer let you buy viewing cards.
+This means that, to watch TopUp on a PC, you’ll need to connect a Freeview box with a suitable Top-Up TV card slot – see our advice on connecting a Freeview box to your PC

-Your TV and video on another PC SlingboxWatch your TV, Sky, Freeview or DVDs over the Internet... if you have Broadband at home, with a Slingbox, you can access your home TV setup and watch TV or recordings over the Net.
-Great for if you're away from home, or want to set your Sky+ box remotely.
+Your TV and video on another PC SlingboxWatch your TV, Sky, Freeview or DVDs over the Internet… if you have Broadband at home, with a Slingbox, you can access your home TV setup and watch TV or recordings over the Net.
+Great for if you’re away from home, or want to set your Sky+ box remotely.
+For more, see our Slingbox page, or listen to Show 03 of our podcast.

-If you've connected a set-top box to your PC TV card, but can't see your digital channels, it's likely to be one of following things:
+PC can’t see set-top box If you’ve connected a set-top box to your PC TV card, but can’t see your digital channels, it’s likely to be one of following things:

 1. Make sure your set-top box is broadcasting a modulated output (on a channel number between 21 and 68)